mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *determination is a wake-up call to the human will.*
+> *maintain a long term outlook in all endeavors.*

 </div>
 <!-- quote-end -->